dinglucy/code_sample/README.md

 * Examining turnout likelihood across race, gender, or voting history.
 * Analyzing geographic patterns (ex: turnout by neighborhood)
 * Incorporating additional data (education, income, voter registration trends)
-* Repeating modeling across additional elections to assess impact of policy changes or voter enthusiasm.
+* Repeating modeling across additional elections to assess the impact of policy changes or voter enthusiasm.

 Thank you for viewing this code sample, and I welcome any questions/comments.